-Living Traditions programs for adults and children offer hands-on experiences with Native crafts such as basketry, pottery, musical instrument making, fry bread cooking, mineral pigment making, gourd art, and pine needle weaving.
-Class registration is free for Museum members.
+Educational classes for adults and children offer hands-on experiences with Native crafts such as basketry, pottery making and firing, musical instrument making, fry bread cooking, mineral pigment making, gourd art, and pine needle weaving.

 Agua Caliente Cultural Museum presents the artistry of Native performers, filmmakers, actors, and writers.
 Special cultural events produced by the Museum feature Native storytelling, traditional bird singing and dancing, and a five-day film festival that showcases films by, about, and starring Native Americans and other indigenous people.

 Tours of the Museum include a guided interpretation of permanent and seasonal exhibitions, the story of the Cahuilla Indians and their adaptation to the mountain and desert environments, and the art of Cahuilla basketry and pottery.
 Tours are limited to 30 participants.
 The length of tours is dependent upon group size and specific interests.

 Guided cultural hikes for school groups feature an easy-to-moderate one-mile loop of beautiful Andreas Canyon.
 Hike commentary includes information on the natural resources and cultural heritage of the site, with a visit to a replica of an ancestral village of the Cahuilla people.
 Plants, animals, and the landscape are discussed to provide a context for understanding how natural resources were used in daily desert life.
 Artifact replicas of common tools are also used to illustrate aspects of Cahuilla culture.
 Hikes taking approximately 1.5 to 2 hours are designed to accommodate up to 20 participants.